premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-9. When does for loop should be used in JavaScript?
+9. When does for loop should be used in JavaScript?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)